declanmalone/guff/README.md

 # Copyright and Licence

-This work is Copyright (C) Declan Malone, 2021.
+This work is Copyright (c) Declan Malone, 2021.

 You may freely copy and modify this work under the terms of: